numaproj/numaflow/docs/getting-started/pipeline.md

 1. [A simple pipeline](#a-simple-pipeline) - a source, a processing vertex, and a sink connected by edges.
 2. [An advanced pipeline](#an-advanced-pipeline) - conditional forwarding to multiple sinks.

 > This page assumes you have already completed [Prerequisites & Installation](prerequisites-and-installation.md).
-The containers you learned about in [Your First MonoVertex](monovertex.md) - sources, sinks, transformers, and map UDFs - work exactly the same way here.
+The containers you learned about in the [MonoVertex](monovertex.md) guide - sources, sinks, transformers, and map UDFs - work exactly the same way here.

 ## Deploy the Inter-Step Buffer Service